 I placed a few of the cards on eBay as singles, and then sold the rest as one big lot about a week later on a local buy & sell website.
 One of the best things about it was by using creativity in splitting up the lot, I was able to sell the cards for what they were, with integrity and not by inflating the card numbers, lying about the content of the collection or trying to pass off a fake card as real.

 If you have a collection you are trying to sell, hopefully these tips will help your creative juices flowing, which leads me to the biggest step: Just do it!
 Most people just find it overwhelming and never start.
 Try different methods and then stick to what works best.
+You can sign up to sell (or buy) on eBay here.

 With all that said, I wish you the best of luck in selling your cardboard.
 Happy collecting and, may the